faenrandir/a_careful_examination/documents/polygamy/plural_marriage_emphasized_before_civil_sealings.md

+---
-## The primary focus of the sealing ceremony in its first 2 years was to enable polygamy
+title: "The primary focus of the sealing ceremony in its first 2 years was to enable polygamy"
+permalink: /primary-focus-of-sealing-for-polygamy/
+doctype: snippet
+layout: page
+---

 Virtually all early sealings were polygamous sealings (_in stead of_ a sealing to an existing civil wife).
 The one exception, the sealing of Newel and Elizabeth Whitney, was associated with a polygamous sealing (Joseph to their daughter, Sarah Ann).†